bharathbhargavgb/digital-quarantine/index.md

 <img src="https://github.com/bharathbhargavgb/digital-quarantine/blob/resources/readme_resource/Popover.png?raw=true"
 alt="Preference dialog" title="Digital Quarantine" width=589 />

 As shown above, the app sets the brightness to zero periodically for a fixed interval.
+Don't worry, the app gives a heads-up before the black out, so you have time to brace for impact.

 Whenever the screen blacks-out, get out of wherever you are, do a few stretches, look through the window, talk to someone or do anything that does not involve a digital screen.

 ## Features
  - Yes, you guessed it right.
 There is <b>NO quit button </b>.
 In fact, you'll find it pretty hard to quit this application.